mapproxy/mapproxy/doc/tutorial.rst

 ----------------

 Next you need to :ref:`define the source <sources>` of your data.
 Every source has a name and a type.
-Lets add a WMS source:
+Let's add a WMS source:

 .. literalinclude:: tutorial.yaml
   :prepend: sources: